simurai/simurai.com/_posts/2016-11-27-css-methodologies.md

 ---

-Over the years more and more CSS methodologies started to appear and it can be quite hard to keep an overview and decide what to use.
-In this post we try to find the right CSS methodology for a certain situation, because unfortunately there just isn’t the perfect one.
+Over the years more and more CSS methodologies started to appear.
+In this post we try to find the right CSS methodology for a certain situation, because there just isn’t the perfect one for every situation, unfortunately.

 Alright then, let’s dive right into this abyss.